coinext/gerbera/README.md

 In case change address is not explicitly included (like in this example), but change is present, an `Exception` containing change satoshi amount is thrown.
 Change address must be explicitly declared so that change satoshi are not accidentally spent as fee.

+Transaction may contain multiple inputs and multiple outputs at the same time.

 ### Get transaction hex

 The built transaction object may be used to get raw transaction hex: